 If you’re not sure about their ambitions, the 360 can be an excellent ice breaker.
 As a leader, it’s your job to be the mentor and coach and guide your team.
 Use the 360 to start the conversation, then provide feedback often to keep the conversation going.

 Need help getting started?
-Explore our free business leadership resources to maximize your 360 assessments.
+Access our free leadership course to maximize your potential as a leader.